UMS 60x18x8.5x15 / N38

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- Possible danger to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
-Additionally, small elements of these magnets can hinder the diagnostic process when they are in the body.
+- Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is particularly important in the context of child safety.
+Furthermore, tiny parts of these magnets have the potential to be problematic in medical diagnosis in case of swallowing.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.